 "… All that said, if I was planning a course from scratch a la The Rawls Course, I'd never think about making the 18th a par 3.
 For me, it's not about the difficulty of hitting driver or anything of the sort -- it's just that if a match is still going at 18, I want the drama to last a bit longer than the first guy's tee shot."

 It takes a really strong finishing par 3 for the hole not to feel like an afterthought or a lame attempt at solving the problem of a lack of land for a proper routing.
 Some architects have done better than others.
-Here are my 10 favorite par-3 closers you can play at public courses around the world:
+Here are Deegan's Dozen, my 12 favorite par-3 closers you can play at public courses around the world:

 10. Ocean Links course at Omni Amelia Island Plantation Resort, Amelia Island, Fla.